Skip to main content

 info

-For editor fields of "multiselect" and "combo" you can include a preview image by setting the avatar property:
+For "multiselect" and "combo" fields, you can also add a preview image using the avatar property:

 editorShape: [